Categories: Guides & hacksHosting

 What to Expect From Your Hipcamp Photographer

-We’re pleased to offer this professional photography service, valued at $250 to $500, to selected regions in exchange for a free night stay for the photographer—we have pre-negotiated rates we pay the photographer, in addition to providing them with non-monetary perks.
-All photographers follow a specific shot list and style guidelines we provide.
+We’re pleased to offer this professional photography service, valued at $250 to $500, to select regions in exchange for a free night stay for the photographer.
+We have pre-negotiated rates we pay the photographer, in addition to providing them with non-monetary perks.
+All photographers follow a specific shot list and style guidelines we provide to ensure you get the best photos of your land.

-Hipcamp listings that receive professional photography, and who allow a Hipcamp staff member to choose the first and second photo of their listing, can receive 2 to 15 times more bookings than other listings.
+Hipcamp properties that receive professional photography, and who allow a Hipcamp staff member to choose the first and second photo of their listing, can receive 2 to 15 times more bookings than other properties without professional photos.

-This is because professional photos allow us to market your listing on our social and email channels to millions of Hipcampers, as well as select an optimal first photo on your listing itself.
+This is because professional photos allow us to market your land to millions of Hipcampers on all of our channels—think social media, email, and more—as well as to select the optimal first photo for your site page.

-Photo by Caitlin F. at Hollow Horn Farms, Colorado.
+Photo by Hipcamp Photographer Caitlin Fullam at Hollow Horn Farm, Colorado.

 How it works